zbagdzevicius/MT-Lab3/README.md

 Option C:
   - It is your chance to show your skills and creativity.
   - You can add extra features to existing AR.js examples.
-  - Make different markers to controll video/audio player.
+  - Make different markers to control a video/audio player.
   - Or anything other.

 The general requirements for option A, B & C: